clvrv/GNM/superconducting-train/README.md

 * Liquid Nitrogen
 * 1x Screen-printed panel
 * 1x Magnetic sheet metal
+* Dewar flask - A container for transporting and storing liquid nitrogen
+* 1x large ladle
+* 2x small ladles for cooling the superconductor
+* Safety gloves

 **_SAFETY WARNING!_** This experiment uses **extremely strong neodymium magnets.** These magnets, if not handled carefully, can cause serious injury.
 Keep the magnets away from magnetic materials and far from sensitive electronics.